SuperOffice/SDK-Doc/COM.IDatabase/Extras/SuperOffice.COM.SuperOfficeDB.IDatabase.UserAssociateId.md

 ##SUMMARY

-Use with %Database.GetAssociate:SuperOfficeDB.Interop~SuperOffice.COM.SuperOfficeDB.DatabaseClass~GetAssociate% to get information on the user.
+Use with <see cref="SuperOffice.COM.SuperOfficeDB.DatabaseClass.GetAssociate">Database.GetAssociate</see> to get information on the user.